initsecret/cfh/index.md

    chosen string `x`, there is not efficient modification `M` such that `D(x, M(x))` is small but `S(H(x), H(M(x)))` is large.

-**Note:** A pedantic person, who for once is not me, can write the above definition more formally using two epsilons.
+**Note.** A pedantic person, who for once is not me, can write the above definition more formally using two epsilons.

 ### Explicit Examples (or Why I Care)